Structure

 Teams are empowered to make decisions with advice they gather from the other teams, individuals, and the general collective.
 Some decisions may be complex enough that a team chooses to seek advice and/or consensus from the coordination team.

-Each team has a convener who is responsible for scheduling the meetings, inviting people to attend, starting an agenda, and generally just making sure the team meets and does things.
+Each team has a two conveners who are responsible for scheduling the meetings, inviting people to attend, starting an agenda, and generally just making sure the team meets and does things.
 The convener role can rotate as the team sees fit.

 Facilitation Team